 Hello and welcome

-to Ireland’s Own.
+to this week’s issue of Ireland’s Own.

 Seán Nolan, Editor, Ireland’s Own